 Q: What is “smoldering diverticulitis” and how is it treated?

 A: If you’ve had repeated bouts of diverticulitis, you have chronic diverticulitis.
-Another name for it?
-Smoldering diverticulitis.
+When those repeated bouts happen within a short period of time, that’s often referred to as smoldering diverticulitis.
 That’s where the disease doesn’t resolve — just like the embers of a fire.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 This type of diverticulitis often requires surgery.
-But thankfully, these procedures are often now done minimally invasively, meaning that an open incision from the xiphoid to the pubis isn’t required.
+But thankfully, these procedures are often now done minimally invasively, meaning that an open incision from the bottom of the sternum to the top of the pelvis isn’t required.
 Instead, the procedure is done via small holes in the abdominal wall.

 Patients can typically walk and drink liquids the same day of after surgery and return home after a two- to five-day hospital stay.